andrewrnoel87/andrewrnoel87.github.io/_posts/2023-10-20-Operator_Overloading.markdown

 <u>Dunder Method<u>

 Dunder comes from double underscore.
+Dunder methods are also know as _magic methods_.
 Dunder methods are methods that are prefixed and suffixed by two underscores.
 The most important thing to know is the \__init__ dunder method, which is sometimes called the _constructor_ of the class, defines how a new instance is initialized after being created.

 Implementing those methods will sometimes change how certain operators will behave (like + with \__add__ and == with \__eq__).
 Other examples include \__len__, \__str__, \__repr__ and many more.